Over The Finish Line

 “I am not fond of flying either” she confided in me.

-In complete astonishment she then asked me “Why? what is so wrong with the UK?”
+In complete astonishment she then asked me “Why?
+What is so wrong with the UK?”

-I then told her what a shit hole the UK actually was but as a middle class person from within her wealth induced shit filtered bubble she was not actually able to see or smell the obvious decay within the shit holes that the vast majority of the UK cities actually are.
+I then proceeded her in my opinon what a shit hole the UK actually was but how that she as a middle class person looking at life from within her wealth induced shit filtered bubble, she was not actually able to see or smell the obvious decay within the shit holes that the vast majority of the UK cities actually are.
 I then told her that instead of flying to Spain for a spring break with her two legged cash dispenser (sorry I mean her Husband!) she should perhaps walk the streets of Glasgow, Bradford, Liverpool, or any other conurbation outside the South East of England after the sun goes down and perhaps she then might just understand my reasons for leaving.
+The look on her face, it was a picture of complete incomprehension and disgust.
+It was almost as if I had soiled myself whilst sitting beside her.

 After settling in to my hotel I wandered around the city of Santiago de Compostella for a while and let myself soak up the sights and sounds of the country that would be my home for the next year.

 As I thought about that I estimated that it would take me two years to become competent in Spanish so right there and then I decided to spend not one but two years in Spain before moving on.
-At that point I then realised that one of the best things about my new life was the flexibility for me to do what I wanted to do, when I wanted to do it, without reference to anyone else.
+At that point I then realised that one of the best things about my new life was the flexibility for me to do what I wanted to do, whenever I wanted to do it, without reference to anyone else.
 No more ties or commitments.
 Ever.

 As I walked through the city I took a few pictures.